apl-cornell/PDL/docs/renaming.md

 name.
 Ideally, I'd say that the rename semantics provide some clear ordering s.t., in the event of an alias, one of the writes is ordered before the other.
 This lets the user de-alias themselves, or just ignore that and have some behavior that doesn't really do anything.

+## A NEW Lock API

+Let's imagine a new lock API that has the _same_ expressivity as the Rename API;
+in other words, it differentiates _reads_ and _writes_.

+1. reserve(w|r) | same old reserve, but you get to specify the type of operations this lock allows you to do
+2. block        | establishes that the operations this lock lets you do are do-able
+3. release      | indicates you're done w/ the lock

+This new API has a different set of restrictions than the old one:

+1. reserves must happen in thread order, regardless of operation type
+2. block is only required for reads
+3. write locks must be released in thread order
+4. all read locks must be released _before_ write locks the thread holds

+We can translate this API into the rename API as follows:

+1. reserve(r) => read physical name
+2. reserve(w) => allocate new physical name
+3. block(r) => check data valid
+4. block(w) => nop
+5. release(r) => nop -> implies static checks but no runtime behavior
+6. release(w) => free physical name

+Reads and writes must also obviously go through this API since the "names" returned need to be interpreted in _some_ way.
+Therefore reads and writes don't use the original address, but the lock identifier returned from the API (a.k.a. the underlying name).